The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Linsan almost fell as she staggered forward.
 Then she turned around just as Brook was regaining her feet.

-The dark-haired woman stormed forward and then faced the open door into the fire.
-Snarling, she drew her hands back and then clapped them hard in front of her.
+Storming forward, Brook stopped in front of the open door.
+Beyond it, the fire blazed brightly.
+She drew her hands back and then clapped them hard in front of her.

 A blast of raw noise exploded from the impact, slamming into the fire and shoving it back.
 The burning frame cracked from the impact as the wave slammed into Linsan, shoving her back with the force of Brook's magic.

-Brook screamed and clapped her hand again, a powerful blow that snuffed the flames around her and tossed burning embers in all direction—including toward Linsan’s face.
+Brook screamed and clapped her hand again, a powerful blow that snuffed flames.
+Embers flew in all directions—including toward Linsan's face.

 Linsan raised her arm to protect her face.

-When she peeked back, Brook was storming into the burning bank.
-Her hands clapped together and another explosion blew parts of the wall away.
+When she peeked back, Brook stomped into the burning bank.
+Her hands clapped together and another explosion blasted the smoking wall away.

-“Brook!” screamed Linsan and chased after her.
-She didn’t have any ability to do anything, not without a music instrument.
-She left her own violin at home, thinking she wouldn’t need it.
+“Brook!” screamed Linsan and chased after her and into the building.
+She didn't have any ability to do anything, not without a music instrument.
+She had left her own violin at home, never dreaming she would need it, but she couldn't leave Brook to fight the stranger alone.

 Inside, the heat was overwhelming.
-It felt like it was sucking the air out of Linsan’s lungs and causing her kin to crawl with sharp scratches.
-Everything was burning and her eyes were blurred from the smoke and heat.
+It sucked the air out of Linsan's lungs and caused her skin to crawl with sharp scratches and prickling dryness.
+Her vision blurred from the smoke and heat.

 The stranger picked himself up from the ground.
 His instrument swung around as he slapped it into place.
-He managed to blast off a chord with his right hand before Brook’s clap exploded against his chest.
+He managed to blast off a chord with his right hand before Brook's clap punched into him.
 The force of the blow caused the ceiling to creak as he was thrown back into the wall.
 Burning wood fell down around him as he managed to keep on his feet.

 He yelled “Gab!
 May!” before slamming out another chord.
 Flames shot out from his instrument, howling as it blasted toward Brook and Linsan.